Luis Robert Preview, Player Props: White Sox vs. Mariners

 Luis Robert At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 47th, his on-base percentage ranks 85th, and he is sixth in the league in slugging.
+- Among qualified hitters, he ranks 50th in batting average, while his on-base percentage ranks 91st and he is sixth in slugging.

-- Robert has driven in a run in 45 games this season (38.5%), including 15 games with more than one RBI (12.8%).
-He has also driven home three or more of his team's runs in five contests.
+- Robert has had an RBI in 45 games this year (38.1%), including 15 multi-RBI outings (12.7%).
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 50.4% of his games this year, with two or more runs scored in 13.7%.
+- He has scored in 50% of his games this season, with more than one run scored in 13.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.